 The prospect of working with children is attractive for many people considering a volunteering abroad program.
 People often want to contribute in a meaningful way to the development of children and want to assist them to overcome social challenges.
 We know that in many cases volunteers achieve their goals and enjoy a volunteering experience that has a positive impact on the lives of children, helping them to learn new skills and abilities, expand their horizons and experience a level of care that they might not otherwise know.

-But sadly not every childcare organization is run ethically and there are many unregulated organizations or individuals that actively take advantage of the situations of children for their personal gain.
+But sadly not every childcare organisations is run ethically and there are many unregulated organisations or individuals that actively take advantage of the situations of children for their personal gain.
 In many cases, this exploitation has a negative impact on a child’s development and, at its worst, can lead to the significant abuse of the basic human rights that should be afforded to all children.
-As with most instances of exploitation, these issues are more prevalent in some areas of the world than others, where a lack of government regulation has allowed local organizations to profit from the good will of volunteers without delivering a service of any long-term social value.
+As with most instances of exploitation, these issues are more prevalent in some areas of the world than others, where a lack of government regulation has allowed local organisations to profit from the good will of volunteers without delivering a service of any long-term social value.

-At IVHQ, we are committed to playing our part in tackling this challenge and believe that all organizations offering volunteer travel experiences should be making a contribution towards preventing this practice.
+At IVHQ, we are committed to playing our part in tackling this challenge and believe that all organisations offering volunteer travel experiences should be making a contribution towards preventing this practice.
 Many orphanages and childcare providers perform a vital role in meeting the needs of children in the countries that are popular with volunteers, and it is these organizations that need to be fostered and supported.

 The difference between an orphanage and a childcare provider